Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Introduction

 \section{Introduction}

-Following the discovery of a large room-temperature anomalous Hall effect (AHE) in Mn$_3$Sn \cite{Nakatsuji2015} and in Mn$_3$Ge \cite{Nayak2016}, this family of noncolinear antiferromagnets \cite{Tomiyoshi1982} became a subject of tremendous experimental \cite{Li2017,Ikhlas2017, Xu2020,Li2021} and theoretical \cite{Yang2017,Kuroda2017,Liu2017,Miwa2021,Suzuki2017,Zelenskiy2021,Park2018} attention.
+Following the discovery of a large room-temperature anomalous Hall effect (AHE) in Mn$_3$Sn \cite{Nakatsuji2015} and in Mn$_3$Ge \cite{Nayak2016}, this family of noncolinear antiferromagnets \cite{Tomiyoshi1982} became a subject of experimental \cite{Li2017,Ikhlas2017, Xu2020,Li2021} and theoretical \cite{Yang2017,Kuroda2017,Liu2017,Miwa2021,Suzuki2017,Zelenskiy2021,Park2018} attention.
 The AHE signal is present at room temperature and can be inverted with a low magnetic field.
 Therefore, the discovery has a technological potential in the field of antiferromagnetic spintronics \cite{Tsai2020,Baltz2018,Smejkal2018,Kimata2019,Higo2022nature,Kimata2019}.
 Very recently, Ikhlas \textit{et al.} \cite{Ikhlas2022Piezomagnetic} reported that Mn$_3$Sn displays a large piezomagnetic effect at room temperature and the sign of the AHE can be modified by a sufficiently large uniaxial stress.
-By contrasting the response of magnetization and AHE, they demonstrated that, as was theoretically predicted \cite{Chen2014}, in a non-collinear antiferromagnet residual the ultimate origin of the AHE is the fact the residual Berry curvature after cancellation and not the spontaneous ferromagnetic-like magnetization.
+By contrasting the response of magnetization and AHE, they demonstrated that the ultimate origin of the AHE is the residual Berry curvature.
+This confirmed a theoretical prediction \cite{Chen2014}, which argued that AHE in a non-collinear antiferromagnet does not require spontaneous magnetization.

-Piezomagnetism, the generation of magnetic moment upon the application of strain, $\sigma$, is intimately linked to magnetostriction, $\lambda$, the field-induced contraction or elongation of the lattice \cite{Borovik-romanov1994}.
-Thermodynamics imposes a strict equivalence between the piezomagnetic response ($\frac{\partial M}{\partial \sigma}$) and the field slope of magnetostriction ($\frac{\partial\lambda}{\partial B}$).
+Piezomagnetism, the generation of magnetic moment upon the application of strain, $\sigma$, is intimately linked to magnetostriction, $\epsilon$, the field-induced contraction or elongation of the lattice \cite{Borovik-romanov1994}.
+Thermodynamics imposes a strict equivalence between the piezomagnetic response ($\frac{\partial M}{\partial \sigma}$) and the field slope of magnetostriction ($\frac{\partial\epsilon}{\partial B}$).
 Both quantities represent the second derivative of the free energy with respect to magnetic field and stress ($\partial^2F/\partial \sigma\partial B)$ and their unavoidable equality is a specific case of Maxwell relations \cite{pippard1964b}.